cargo-deny

 [advisories]

-# The path where the advisory database is cloned/fetched into
+# The path where the advisory databases are cloned/fetched into

 # The url(s) of the advisory databases to use